 Most albergues with kitchens do have equipment, except those in Galicia, so for cooking, we stop at local shops and markets to buy what we need.
-We carry a lightweight pot, Tupperware, zip locks and cutlery for leftovers for lunch, and one year we brought instant coffee and spices from home.
-We always ask if anyone would like to share a communal meal unless there is one in the albergue.
-We carry one litre bottles of water and keep them filled and a lightweight shopping bag.
-Lots of salads, fruit, fresh food when available, soup, pasta, and yogurt seems to fill the bill.
+We carry a lightweight pot, Tupperware, zip locks, and cutlery for leftovers for lunch, and one year we brought instant coffee and spices from home.
+We always ask if anyone would like to share a communal meal unless there is one in the Albergue.
+We carry one liter bottles of water and keep them filled and a lightweight shopping bag.
+Lots of salads, fruit, fresh food when available, soup, pasta, and yogurt seem to fill the bill.
 Whenever we can we enjoy the local cheeses and sausage with fresh bread for our picnics.